papadok24/Power-Pages-Jumpstart/docs/day-1/data-model.md

 7. Staff reviews and approves/rejects in model-driven app
 8. Approved requests can be converted to actual Appointments

+**Portal Usage**:
+- Booking Requests are created from the public **Book Appointment** page (anonymous Entity Form)
+- After a Contact is linked (via Power Automate flow), authenticated users can view their booking requests
+- Customers see their booking requests on the **Dashboard** in a summary section
+- Full list of booking requests is available on the **My Booking Requests** page (Entity List)
+- Booking requests show status (Pending, Approved, Rejected) and can be viewed in detail
+- The `pa911_contact` lookup links the request to the user's Contact record after invitation

 ---

 ## Table Permissions Summary